gto76/my-linux-setup/conf-files/debian/README.md

 3. Descent to '_conf-files_' > '_debian_' > '_preseed.cfg_'
 4. Edit the file by clicking on pencil button.
 5. Click '_Commit changes_'
-6. At the start of Debian instalation press _ESC_ and type:
+6. At the start of Debian instalation press '*Esc*' and type:
 	`auto url=http://<YOUR-GITHUB-USERNAME>.github.io/my-linux-setup/conf-files/debian/preseed.cfg`